 AMAG is a pharmaceutical company focused on bringing innovative products to patients with unmet medical needs.
 The company does this by leveraging its development and commercial expertise to invest in and grow its pharmaceutical products across a range of therapeutic areas.

-AMAG, Goodwin’s long-time public company client led by Stuart Cable and Jacqueline Mercier, was supported on this deal by an interdisciplinary deal team led by Robert Crawford and Mayan Katz, and which including Shivani Suhag, Wenlan Geng and Alexandra Haas (M&A); Robert Dzialo and Yasin Akbari (Corporate/ongoing); Melissa Paddock (Life Sciences); Janet Andolina and Alexander Plaum (Tax); Julie Tibbets and Alexander Varond (FDA); Brian Mukherjee and Cecelia Lockner (R&W); Sarah Bock and Morgan Frisoli (Benefits); Jennifer Fay and Christina Bitter (Employment); Roger Cohen and Madison Marcus (Healthcare); Andrea Murino, Kirby Lewis and Matthew Wheatley (Antitrust); Nathan Brodeur (Environmental); Theresa Kavanaugh (IP); Deborah Birnbach and Adam Slutsky (Litigation); Gregory Fox and Barry Bazian (Restructuring); and with invaluable assistance from Sarah Solomon, Emily Beman, Martha Koroshetz and Katelyn Cidlevich.
+AMAG, Goodwin’s long-time public company client led by Stuart Cable and Jacqueline Mercier, was supported on this deal by an interdisciplinary deal team led by Robert Crawford and Mayan Katz, and which including Shivani Suhag, Wenlan Geng and Alexandra Haas (M&A); Robert Dzialo and Yasin Akbari (Corporate/ongoing); Melissa Paddock (Life Sciences); Janet Andolina and Alexander Plaum (Tax); Julie Tibbets and Alexander Varond (FDA); Brian Mukherjee and Cecelia Lockner (R&W); Sarah Bock and Morgan Frisoli (Benefits); Jennifer Fay and Christina Bitter (Employment); Roger Cohen (Healthcare); Kirby Lewis (Antitrust); Nathan Brodeur (Environmental); Theresa Kavanaugh (IP); Deborah Birnbach and Adam Slutsky (Litigation); Gregory Fox and Barry Bazian (Restructuring); and with invaluable assistance from Sarah Solomon, Emily Beman, Martha Koroshetz and Katelyn Cidlevich.